Table of Contents

 - Administrative Tools

 Operator interfaces are the screens that allow users to navigate features for recording equipment information, entering maintenance tasks, assign work orders, and tracking asset history.
 Users can submit maintenance requests and receive notifications when updates are completed.
+Work order creation and building maintenance schedules should be easy for maintenance managers.

 The information put into the work order software is then formulated into reporting dashboards that allow managers to identify opportunities for increased efficiency.
 For example, you might choose to generate a report comparing the time and cost spent repairing an asset in 2019 versus 2020 to make capital purchasing decisions.